Hand Selection: The Most Important Decision

 Jokers are the most powerful tiles in American Mahjong.
 Using them wisely separates good players from great ones.

-- Save Jokers for groups of 3+ — Jokers can only substitute in groups of three or more identical tiles (pungs, kongs, quints).
-They cannot be used in pairs.
+- Save Jokers for groups of 3+ — Jokers can only substitute in pungs, kongs, quints, and sextets.
+They cannot be used in pairs or singles.

-- Joker exchange — If an opponent has exposed a group containing a Joker, you can exchange it by providing the natural tile it represents.
-This is a powerful move that gives you a Joker while potentially disrupting their hand.
+- Joker swap — If an opponent has exposed a group containing a Joker, you can swap it out by providing the natural tile it represents.
+This is a powerful move that gives you a Joker while potentially disrupting their strategy.

 - Don't expose Jokers unnecessarily — Exposing groups with Jokers invites opponents to exchange them.
 Keep Joker-containing groups concealed when possible.